Skip to content

 Students from Tonbridge, Weald of Kent Grammar School and Tonbridge Grammar School gathered for the final session of a three-part outreach programme exploring the science behind gene therapy and modern biotechnology.
 Designed to bridge A Level Biology with real-world biomedical research, the series introduced students to how scientists identify the genetic causes of disease, develop innovative treatments and collaborate across disciplines to bring therapies from the laboratory to patients.

-Developed by Dr Ali Alidoust, Fermentation Manager at The Francis Crick Institute, and delivered in partnership with Dr Azadeh Kia, Vice President of Research at Beacon Therapeutics, the programme combined expert talks, case studies and interactive discussions.
-Over the course of the sessions, students explored how modern biotechnology is reshaping healthcare, from personalised treatments to advanced gene therapies.
+Designed by Dr Ali Alidoust, Founder of Ednova and Fermentation Manager at The Francis Crick Institute, and delivered by Ednova with Dr Azadeh Kia, Vice President of Research at Beacon Therapeutics, the programme combined expert talks, case studies and interactive discussions, exploring how modern biotechnology is reshaping healthcare, from personalised treatments to advanced gene therapies.

 Reflecting on the sessions, Dr Alidoust said, “What surprised me the most was the quality of thinking of the students, their engagement and curiosity.
 These sessions ran at the end of the school day, but they still brought a lot of energy, curiosity, and they asked some excellent questions.”